Last Updated on June 8, 2023 by lindseymahoney

-Using a rag and a cleaning agent (I like to use Krud Kutter), clean the electrical meter box to remove dirt and dust.
+I used Krud Kutter and a rag to clean the electrical meter box of dirt and dust.

 Tape off the glass meter to protect it from paint.
 This still needs to be visible after the electrical meter is painted.

-I did this project the quick and dirty way.
+I did this project in a quick and dirty way.
 I used leftover cardboard in my garage and held the cardboard as I sprayed different areas of the meters.

 Once I finished painting the meter and gave it time to dry, I removed the tape from the meter.